leolanese/Becoming-Functional/markdowns/welcome.md

 ***

+### OK first: In Functional Programming, you don’t just write Pure Functions.

+Side effects are good.
+Functional Languages cannot eliminate Side Effects, they can only confine them.
+The goal instead is to minimize the amount of impure code

+***

 ### **Use ES6 Arrow Functions (fat arrow) as much as posible**
 Why:
 - Arrow functions create a concise expression that "encapsulates" a small piece of functionality.